RattusCattus/core/README.md

 # core
-This repository contains the code for the soon to be hit game %gamename%
+This repository contains the code for the soon to be hit game: courier cat!